 Cognitive Behavioral Therapy (CBT)

-Cognitive behavioral therapy (CBT) for drug abuse focuses on identifying and modifying harmful thought patterns and behaviors.
+Cognitive behavioural therapy (CBT) for drug abuse focuses on identifying and modifying harmful thought patterns and behaviours.
 It typically shows initial results within 12 to 16 weeks, but individual responses vary.
 CBT targets distorted beliefs related to substance use, addressing triggers, and building coping strategies.
 It aims to reshape automatic negative reactions and enhance problem-solving skills.
-The efficacy lies in its ability to instigate cognitive restructuring, fostering lasting changes in an individual’s psychological and behavioral responses to substance use triggers.
+The efficacy lies in its ability to instigate cognitive restructuring, fostering lasting changes in an individual’s psychological and behavioural responses to substance use triggers.
+An evidence-based approach is effective in drug abuse treatment.

 Biofeedback